-Adjusted EBITDA decreased \$3.5 million primarily due to the changes noted above.
+Adjusted EBITDA was \$(18.5) million primarily due to the activity noted above.

 Total revenues increased \$1.5 million due to higher volumes in our railcar cleaning business.

 Management fees and incentive allocation to affiliate decreased \$3.5 million primarily due to incentive fees related to the Long Ridge Transaction in 2019.